-Graduation: Fulfills Fine Arts requirement /elective credit College Prep: Fulfills VAPA ("f") requirement for UC/CSU Description: This class is the second class in the series for the PADA Academy.
-This class is a class that will focus on public art and its planning.
-The expansion from the previous year's public space and design class' concept of public art will be addressed as students learn about the uses and purpose of public art.
+Fulfills Fine Arts requirement /elective credit Graduation: College Prep: Fulfills VAPA ("f") requirement for UC/CSU Description: This class is the second class in the series for the PADA Academy.
+This class will focus on public art and its planning.
+The expansion from the previous year's public space and design class's concept of public art will be addressed as students learn about the uses and purpose of public art.
 Students will develop skills in presentations, public speaking, graphic design/advertising, and develop a plan and investigate their personal career goals.
 Students will work as a team and individually throughout the year creating and planning public art.
 The course projects will develop from in-class artwork to working with the Brentwood Art Commission to prepare for producing public art for their senior year intern class.
 Course required for PADA juniors.

-P-English 3/American Studies
+P-English 11/American Studies

 Length: Year class.
-Prerequisite: English 2

-Graduation: Fulfills English 3 requirement.
+Prerequisite: English 10 and enrolled in PADA Graduation: Fulfills English 3 requirement.